Liz Truss flew by private jet to Australia at cost of £500,000 to taxpayers

 “This trip used government transport and was fully within rules set out in the Ministerial Code.”

-The plane use by the foreign secretary is an 18-month-old Airbus A321neo operated for the government by the Stansted-based airline Titan Airways.
+The plane used by the foreign secretary is an 18-month-old Airbus A321neo operated for the government by the Stansted-based airline Titan Airways.

 It was delivered new from the Airbus factory at Hamburg on 26 October 2020.